muhammadajlal/made-template-23456620/project/project-plan.md

 * Data URL: https://files.zillowstatic.com/research/public_csvs/zhvi/Metro_zhvi_uc_sfr_tier_0.33_0.67_sm_sa_month.csv?t=1730644370 (Single Family Home Prices)
 * Data URL: https://files.zillowstatic.com/research/public_csvs/zordi/Metro_zordi_uc_sfr_month.csv?t=1730644371 (Single Family Rental Home Demand)
 * Data URL: https://files.zillowstatic.com/research/public_csvs/zordi/Metro_zordi_uc_sfrcondomfr_month.csv?t=1730644371 (All Hometypes Combined Rental Demand)
+* Data URL: https://files.zillowstatic.com/research/public_csvs/market_temp_index/Metro_market_temp_index_uc_sfrcondo_month.csv?t=1730644371 (Housing Market Heat Index)

 * Data Type: CSV

 #### Short description of the DataSource:
 The Zillow Economic Research team publishes a variety of real estate metrics including median home values and rents, inventory, sale prices and volumes, negative equity, home value forecasts and many more.
 Most datasets are available at the neighborhood, ZIP code, city, county, metro, state and national levels, and many include data as far back as the late 1990s.
-All data accessed and downloaded from this page is free for public use by consumers, media, analysts, academics and policymakers, consistent with our published Terms of Use.
+All data accessed and downloaded from this page is free for public use by consumers, media, analysts, academics and policymakers.
 Proper and clear attribution of all data to Zillow is required.

 #### We will use three different datasets built using a different index, each index is for a different purpose as described below.
 1. Home Prices: Zillow Home Value Index (ZHVI): A measure of the typical home value and market changes across a given region and housing type.
 It reflects the typical value for homes in the 35th to 65th percentile range.